JATOS/JATOS_docs/docs/Run_your_study/Tips-and-Tricks.md

 ![](/img/v39x/study_locked.png)

-### Do a General Single Run more than once in the same browser
+### Do a General Single run more than once in the same browser

 The problem here is that a General Single Run is intended to work only once in the same browser.
 Although this is a feature to limit participants doing the same study twice, it can be a hassle for you as a study developer who just want to try out the General Single Run a second time.
 Luckily there is an easy way around: Since for a General Single Run all studies that the worker already participated in are stored in a browser cookie, it can be easily removed.
 Just **remove the cookie with the name JATOS_GENERALSINGLE_UUIDS** in your browser.
 You can find this cookie in every webpage hosted by a JATOS server.
 If it doesn't exist you probably never did a General Single run yet.